 If you’re looking to gain a few new skills while in town, consider stopping into Fish D’vine for a masterclass with the fun and energetic chef Bec Clarke.
 The restaurant is also a great spot for dinner, featuring local produce and, of course, the freshest seafood.

-Make sure you get out on the water tonight for a relaxing cruise that showcases the gorgeous sunsets of Airlie Beach.
+At night, make sure you get out on the water for a relaxing cruise that showcases the gorgeous sunsets of Airlie Beach.
 Sundowner Cruises offer several options and at the end of your jaunt will leave you at the Port of Airlie, just a few hundred metres from Walter’s Lounge, the perfect choice for dinner.
 This award-winning restaurant serves inventive fare that focuses on the best produce the region has to offer.
 Stay at the newly renovated Mantra Club Croc for easy access (about a ten minute walk) to Abell Point Marina and tomorrow’s snorkelling tour.

 Day 3: Whitehaven Beach

 Depart Abell Point Marina at 9am on board Red Cat Adventures’ Thundercat Tour for an exhilarating day exploring Whitsunday Island and the Great Barrier Reef.
 After a short cruise out to the island, your guides will take you the easy walk up to the infamous Hill Inlet lookout to see the signature swirling sandbars of Whitehaven Beach from above.
 Grab the perfect selfie at this picturesque spot before jumping back in the boat.
 You’ll have a quick lunch before disembarking on Whitehaven Beach for a few hours of exploring, sun soaking and swimming.
 Marvel at the bright white sand of this unique spot, which is 98% pure silica.
 It has a texture similar to flour and is so fine you can polish your jewellery with it.